Year 5 2024 - 2025

 Top Marks - Daily 10

-This term, we will be completing the topic Earth and Space, Animals Including Humans and Living Things and their Habitats.
+This term, we will be completing the topics Living Things and their Habitats plus Materials and their Properties.
 There will be a focus on developing scientific skills through the application of the five types of scientific enquiry:

 During our Living Things and their Habitats topic, we will: